 Surely you’ve gone through the process of being vetted for a job.
 The more responsibility the job entails, the more qualifications are demanded.
-For me as a prescribing nurse practitioner, it takes at least three months between applying for a job and being determined qualified for the position through review of 1) the primary sources of my university transcripts, 2) current national accreditation, 3) active state licensure, 4) active national prescriptive authority, 5) legal clearance from malpractice lawsuits, substance use or arrests for any offense, and last but not least, 6) recommendations from recent colleagues of competence and collegiality.
+As a prescribing nurse practitioner, for me it takes at least three months between accepted for a job and being qualified for the position through review of 1) the primary sources of my university transcripts, 2) current national accreditation, 3) active state licensure, 4) active national prescriptive authority, 5) legal clearance from malpractice lawsuits, substance use or convictions for any offense, and last but not least, 6) recommendations from recent colleagues of competence and collegiality.

 Surely we recognize that taking dominion over creation is far more serious than treating medical disorders.